Prisca92/Project-4-final/README.md

 This classification report provides a comprehensive evaluation of a binary classification model's performance.

-Here's the analysis of each metric:
+Analysis of each metric:

 Precision: